snekbeater/scrambpy/README.md

 You can easily create such an image with Photoshop, GIMP or even Windows Paint.
 Just be carefull not to overwrite your original image with Paint ;-D

 ## Password protection
-You can set a password
-be aware that the password system and the used Random Number Generator are nowhere near security and not tested for that application.
+You can set a password.
+Be aware that the password system and the used Random Number Generator are nowhere near security and not tested for that application.
 Consider the password system to be like a cheap padlock.

 ## Text